 Al dente is Italians’ favorite – and the only way of eating pasta.
 To understand whether your pasta is al dente or not, look at the middle of the pasta as you cook it.
 You should be able to see that the middle is paler than the rest – it is called the punto Verde and means the pasta is no more al dente when the punto Verde is gone.

+Another of the fun facts about pasta is the serving.
 The great thing about pasta is that you can eat it at any moment, no matter where you are.
 Freshly cooked is the best way to serve pasta, which represents a full dish in Italy.
 Add to the flavors some enhancements like basil, parsley, pecorino romano, or parmesan – your palate will thank you!
+Serving however, opposite than that in the US, we in Italy always mix the pasta into the sauce, and not just put the sauce on top!

 8. Heavy sauce pasta